timofurrer/awesome-asyncio/README.md

 *Other awesome asyncio libraries.*

+* [aiochan](https://github.com/zh217/aiochan) - CSP-style concurrency with channels, select and multiprocessing on top of asyncio.
 * [aiofiles](https://github.com/Tinche/aiofiles/) - File support for asyncio.
 * [aiodebug](https://github.com/qntln/aiodebug) - A tiny library for monitoring and testing asyncio programs.
 * [aiorun](https://github.com/cjrh/aiorun) - A `run()` function that handles all the usual boilerplate for startup and graceful shutdown.